PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     public Vector3 chunkPos;
     public NativeArray<Vector3> vertices;
     public NativeArray<int> triangles;
+    public NativeArray<Vector2> uvs;
     public NativeArray<int> vertexIndex;
     public NativeArray<int> triangleIndex;
 }
 ```

 `IJob` is an interface.
-Interfaces are just a set of functions that some class or struct must implement.
+Interfaces are just a bunch of functions that is a class or struct that uses that interface it has to implement those functions.
 In this case that function is `Execute()`.
-The execute function will be called when our job runs, so we can treat it the same way we've treated the `Start()` function.
+The execute function will be called when the job runs, so we can treat it the same way we've treated the `Start()` function.

 ```
 public struct ChunkJob : IJob